killianmuldoon/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 spec:
     topology:
         variables:
-        - name: http_proxy
+        - name: no-proxy
+          value: "internal.domain.com"
-          # If not defined or empty this variable is in the global namepsace.
+          # namespace is not needed as this variable is in the global namespace.
-          # is a list
-          namespaces:
-            - lbImageRepository
+        - name: http-proxy
+          namespace: inline
+          value: "proxy.example2.com"
-            - inline
+        - name: http-proxy
+          namespace: lbImageRepository
           value: "proxy.example2.com"
 ```
 ## Using one or multiple external patch extensions